Country Guide

 - Many French supermarkets (Leclerc, Carrefour, Lidl) offer free or low-cost charging in their parking lots.
 These are great for topping up while shopping.

-- Some rural areas in central France still have limited fast-charging options.
-Plan stops carefully when driving through the Massif Central or rural Brittany.
+- Some rural areas in central France (Massif Central, rural Brittany) still have limited fast-charging options.
+Plan stops carefully on these routes.

 How to Pay

-A roaming card lets you charge across multiple networks with one account.
+A roaming service lets you charge across multiple networks with one app or account.
 In France, the most useful are:

 - Chargemap